 For some of us, change keeps us interested and excited, while others are creatures of habit.
 No matter if changing our routine excites or frightens us, we need to accept that it’s always around the corner!

 The start of a new year is a curious thing; even though it’s just a number, it represents a lot more than that.
-New Year’s resolutions soar and the opportunity to let go of what wasn’t working and start new routines and habits is both motivating and exciting.
+Expectations, as well as, New Year’s resolutions soar, and the opportunity to let go of what wasn’t working and start new routines and habits is both motivating and exciting for some.
+For others moving from their comfort zones can be challenging.

 Indeed, each year things happen that we didn’t expect or plan.
 The only control we have is how we handle change.
 The most helpful self-awareness strategy to assist us with adjusting is to ‘accept that change is just around the corner.’

 Can you commit to change?

 Determination and commitment of knowing the road may have a few bumps in it will be your most significant assets.
 Change can bring out tendencies such as avoidance, procrastination and yes, sometimes fear.
 One of the biggest challenges we face is committing to change.
-Before you commit, the first and most important step is you must want to make the change or adjust that habit.
+Before you invest, the first and most important step is you must want to make the change or adjust that habit.
 It must become your highest priority and main focus!

-New management at work, a different project gets put on our desk, our kids reach a new stage in their development…one thing is for sure, “change is necessary and inevitable” for individuals and businesses to flourish in today’s fast-paced world.
-We need to overcome the fear that change drives and begin to embrace change.
+Situations including new management at work, a new project gets put on our desk, our kids reach a new stage in their development are examples of change that take us by surprise.
+One thing is for sure, “change is necessary and inevitable” for individuals and businesses to flourish in today’s fast-paced world.
+We need to overcome the fear that change drives and begin to embrace it.
 Most people can adapt to change, even if at first, it is difficult.
 Remember, past experiences show a change in one way or another was for the better; it opened doors, provided opportunities or lessons that weren’t there before.
 One thing that can make change difficult is a negative attitude towards it.

 Preparing for change is essential.